-We strongly encourage all patients to contact us immediately if they are having any problems or difficulties with their hearing aids.
+We strongly encourage all clients to contact us immediately if they are having any problems or difficulties with their hearing aids.
 However, if you are unable to make it in OR would like to troubleshoot the issue on your own, here are some helpful tips for some common hearing aid issues.

 My hearing aid(s) is squealing/whistling

 - Is the aid on/in the ear properly?

 - Is there wax in the ear canal?